 You are exempt from language testing if you are a midwife registered with the New Zealand Midwifery Council and applying for Australian registration under the Trans Tasman Mutual Recognition Agreement.

 To register as a midwife in Australia, you are required to provide evidence that you meet English language proficiency requirements.
-AHPRA provide a web page that may assist you with understanding the requirements.
+Note that the ELS standard has been revised and will come into effect 1 march 2019.
+AHPRA provide a web page that may assist you with understanding the requirements (an advanced copy of the 2019 standard is available on that page, and more information about what's changed in the ELS standard can be consulted here).

 The English language requirements set by ANMAC for migration purposes can be slightly different.
 If you hold registration as a midwife with either AHPRA or the Midwifery Council of New Zealand then you are exempt from an English language test for migration purposes.
 Midwives with registration anywhere else in the world are subject to an English language proficiency test.